Secondary Cancers Possible With PCa Radiotherapy

 “It can be speculated that brachytherapy could pose a lower risk of secondary malignancy related to radiation than external beam radiotherapy because it delivers much less integral radiation to normal tissues (outside the prostate) than external beam radiotherapy,” Dr. Nam and colleagues suggested.
 Some evidence suggests radiation scatter and radiation-induced genetic alterations can occur outside the irradiated area of the prostate, they noted.

-With regard to clinical implications, these findings should be discussed with PCa patients who have a long life expectancy, according to the investigators and an accompanying editorial by Christine E. Eyler, MD, a clinical fellow of the Harvard Radiation Oncology Program, and Anthony L. Zietman, MD, professor of radiation oncology at Harvard Medical School in Boston.
+In regard to clinical implications, these findings should be discussed with PCa patients who have a long life expectancy, according to the investigators and an accompanying editorial by Christine E. Eyler, MD, a clinical fellow of the Harvard Radiation Oncology Program, and Anthony L. Zietman, MD, professor of radiation oncology at Harvard Medical School in Boston.
 The results also support tightly targeted external radiation techniques.

 “Perhaps most important, this study confirms our belief that second malignancy should be added to the already long list of avoidable hazards associated with treatment for those men with low risk prostate cancer who simply need no treatment at all,” Drs Eyler and Zietman highlighted.
 “Concern about second malignancies should not, however, stand in the way of an effective and well studied treatment being given to men with higher grade, lethal prostate cancer for whom the potential benefit simply dwarfs the risk.”

 Large, prospective studies on the topic with longer follow-up are still needed.
 Dr Nam and colleagues acknowledged a moderate risk of bias in their systematic review and meta-analysis, due to factors such as the lack of explicit demonstration that cancer was not present at the start of the study and the length of follow-up.